Department of Biostatistics

 Public Health and Biomedical Research

 Research on statistical methodology has as its goal the creation of new tools for drawing inferences from data.
-To illustrate, Ron Brookmeyer and Mitch Gail developed the methodology used to monitor and project the size of the US AIDS epidemic; Kung-Yee Liang, Mei-Cheng Wang, and Scott Zeger developed methods for regression analysis with correlated responses.
+To illustrate, Scott Zeger, together with former faculty member Kung-Yee Liang, and Mei-Cheng Wang developed methods for regression analysis with correlated responses.
 Dan Scharfstein and colleagues have developed graphical techniques for assessing the possible impact of missing data in clinical trials and observational studies.
-Kung-Yee Liang, Karl Broman, and Giovanni Parmigiani are developing new techniques to find disease genes.
+Constantine Frangakis and colleagues have developed principal stratification, a ground-breaking method to infer causal relationships.
+Rafael Irizarry has led in the development of statistical methods that have substantially improved the output of gene chip technology.
+Brian Caffo, Ciprian Crainiceanu and their colleagues are advancing methods to interpet data of massive scope as arise in neurological images, accelerometers, and other advanced research technologies.

 Return to Academics List | Return to Home Page